RigglePrime/LogBuddy/README.md

 At any point feel free to type `help` for general help, or `help(thing)` for help with that specific thing (for example `help(LogFile)`).

-First, we download our logs to a folder.
+First, we download (there is an easier alternative, keep reading) our logs to a folder.
 Let's name the folder `logs`.
 The folder will be in the same parent folder as the executable (or script), so we don't have as much to type.
 For this example feel free to download as many (or just one!) supported log files as you'd like.
 The list of supported files is just above.

+As an alternative you can use
+`my_log = LogFile.from_logs_line("https://tgstation13.org/parsed-logs/terry/data/logs/2022/03/18/round-180150/")`
+(the number is the round ID).
+This will automatically download all available log files.

 To load the whole folder (and save the result to a variable), we use `my_log = LogFile.from_folder("logs")`.
 If your logs folder is somewhere else, just type out the whole absolute or relative paths (for example, `../logs/`).